Krapylet/Relightable3DGaussian/readme.md

 # 4. Clone project https://github.com/Krapylet/Relightable3DGaussian

 # Note Step 5 and 21 can be skipped if you use the pre-trained models from the model appendix.
-# 5. download nerf dataset and place it in relightable3DGaussian/datasets/ (Takes a very long time, but you can continue the install while the data downloads)
+# 5. Download the pruned nerf synthetic dataset and place the folder it in the project root

 # 6. Add following paths to PATH environment variable:
 # C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8\bin